 The ExoLights team at UCL (PI G. Tinetti) has been funded by the European Research Council (2014-2019) to develop novel techniques for data analysis and interpretation of exoplanet atmospheres as well as new space mission concepts for exoplanet spectroscopy.

 We delivered several breakthrough scientific discoveries and an infrastructure of open source numerical codes to observe and interpret a large population of exoplanet atmospheres.

 In 2018 we published the first catalogue of 30 exoplanet atmospheres being studied at any point (Tsiaras et al., 2018).
 This work has shifted the entire field of exoplanet atmospheres from the investigation of individual planets to the characterisation of populations.
 The focus on population analysis and infrastructure to monitor and process big data has been driving the entire exoplanet characterisation field towards these goals.

-We have obtained also some high-impact results.
+We have obtained also a number of high-impact results.
 One is the first analysis of an exoplanet’s atmosphere around a super-Earth (Tsiaras et al., 2017).
-Another is the first water vapour detection in the atmosphere of a small planet, in its parent star’s habitable zone (Tsiaras et al., 2019).
+Another is the first water vapour detection in the atmosphere of a small planet, in its parent star's habitable zone (Tsiaras et al., 2019).